Our approach to climate change

 In April 2021 Deutsche Bank became a founding member of the Net Zero Banking Alliance (NZBA), convened by the United Nations Environment Programme Finance Initiative as part of the Glasgow Financial Alliance for Net Zero (GFANZ).
 As part of this, we pledged to align our operational and attributable greenhouse gas emissions in our portfolios, with pathways to net zero by 2050 or sooner.

 Managing climate risks is a key component of our wider response to climate change and we have group-wide frameworks and processes in place for this purpose.
-Our Climate Risk Management Framework, which has four key elements: risk identification; risk measurement and monitoring; pathway alignment, scenario analysis and stress testing; and risk appetite.
+Our Climate Risk Management Framework has four key elements: risk identification and materiality assessment; integration into risk type frameworks and processes; scenario analysis and stress testing; and integration into risk appetite via utilization of a range of risk metrics and targets.

 We have significantly reduced our loan exposure in highly carbon-intensive sectors.
 Our Environmental and Social Policy Framework sets us a strict framework that governs our transactions, including our business activities in the oil, gas and coal sector.

-In 2020 we tightened our sector guidelines for coal mining and coal power and set a target to end the bank’s financing of thermal coal mining by 2025 at the latest.
+In 2020 we tightened our sector guidelines for coal mining and coal power and set a target to end the bank’s financing of thermal coal mining from 2025 onward for clients in scope of the policy.

 - Oil and gas projects via hydraulic fracturing in countries with extremely high water stress